Judicial officers of the Republic of Singapore: Judicial officers of the Supreme Court

+Structure

-The superior courts of Singapore are the Court of Appeal and the High Court, which are collectively known as the Supreme Court of the Republic of Singapore.
+The superior courts of Singapore are collectively known as the Supreme Court of Singapore.
+The Supreme Court consists of the Court of Appeal and the High Court, which further consists of the Appellate Division and the General Division.
+The Singapore International Commercial Court is a division of the General Division.

 The Court of Appeal is Singapore's highest court.
-It is headed by a President who is the Chief Justice, and the other members of the Court are the Judges of Appeal.
-The Chief Justice may appoint one or more of the Judges of Appeal as vice-presidents of the Court of Appeal.
+It is headed by the President of the Court of Appeal, who is the Chief Justice, and the other members of the Court are the Justices of the Court of Appeal.
+The Chief Justice may appoint one or more of the Justices of the Court of Appeal as Vice-Presidents of the Court of Appeal.

-The other senior judicial officers of the Supreme Court are the Judges and Judicial Commissioners of the High Court.
+The other senior judicial officers of the Supreme Court are Justices of the Court of Appeal, Judges of the Appellate Division, Judges of the High Court, Senior Judges, International Judges and Judicial Commissioners.
 The Chief Justice may request a Judge (but not a Judicial Commissioner) of the High Court to sit as a judge of the Court of Appeal, in which case the judge shall have all the jurisdiction, powers and privileges of a judge of the Court of Appeal.

-The Judges of the Supreme Court take precedence in the following order:
+The Supreme Court Judges rank in the following order: